-The library has the mandate to facilitate availability and access to appropriate, relevant and timely information to all the Institute staff.
-The library aims at serving the Institute by acquiring, organizing and providing comprehensive Library and Information Services for research in human health by keeping the staff abreast with the latest developments in their respective areas of research.
+In the framework of KEMRI Mission and Vision, the library has the mandate to facilitate availability and access to appropriate, relevant and timely information to all the Institute staff.
+The library aims at serving the Institute by acquiring, organizing and providing comprehensive Library and Information services for research in human health by keeping the staff abreast with the latest developments in their respective areas of research.

 To be the first point of choice for quality information that enhances quality of life through research, teaching and learning.

 In pursuit of the Institute mission of improving on quality of health and human life through research, the mission of the library is: